maxchang3/snake-vue-max/README.md

-# max-vue-snake
+# Snake Vue Max

-A retro snake game on TypeScript + Vue 3 + Vite comes with a nixie-tube-like timer/scoreboard for my study.
+A retro snake game with a Nixie-tube-like timer/scoreboard, written in TypeScript + Vue 3 + Vite, made for learning purposes.

 I write the snake class using two ways: arrays(snake.ts) and LinkedList(snake_linked.ts & linkedList.ts).